Anvi98/re-former/README.md

 Where `:id` is the id of the user that you want to edit the informations for.

-Update the fields that you want to change and submit.
+Update the fields that you want to change and submit, all the fields are mandatory, otherwise an error is shown.

 #### Retrieve the users information